 Estella has collected reprints from world paleobotanists, ecologists, palynologists and stratigraphers from the 1870s forward, arranged by publication date in file folders in an accessible book case.

 Access to the Quaternary Research Center Library (QRC)

 The QRC library is a world class collection of books journals and reprints on stratigraphy, paleoecology and paleontology for the Quaternary with a world-wide coverage.
-It includes reprints from Richard Foster Flint (Yale) and the founder of the quarternary Research Center, A. Lincoln Washburn (UW).
+It includes reprints from Richard Foster Flint (Yale) and A. Lincoln Washburn, the founder of the Quaternary Research Center (UW).